Saturn's largest moon (by a long way), Titan deserves proper notice in Old Solar System science fiction.

 Harlei: The evil parasites in The Puppet Masters come from there.

 Zendexor: Yes, and at the end of the book their Earth victims - having thrown off their yoke - are on the way to Titan by spaceship to exact revenge.
 Unfortunately we're not told what happens at the end of that voyage.
 By all means read The Puppet Masters - you couldn't ask for a more gripping alien-invasion story - but for views of Titan we need to look elsewhere.

-Harlei: Here's a challenge for us all: to find a story that will live up to the Frank R Paul illustration of life on Titan.
+Harlei: Here's a challenge for us all: to find a story that will live up to the Frank R Paul illustrations of life on Titan.

-Zendexor: There you have it - a scene typifying the Old Solar System in all its irresistible cuddly wonder.
+Zendexor: Especially the second one - a scene typifying the Old Solar System in all its irresistible cuddly wonder.
 It's the back cover for the November 1941 Astounding Stories, and the blurb calls it Orro, "Golden City of Titan".

 Stid: In fact you'd see Saturn's rings edge-on from Titan, but never mind.

 Zendexor: Right you are - never mind anything that gets in the way of our enjoyment of this vision.

 I trust that any reader of The Sirens of Titan and Imperial Earth will, after looking at the Frank R Paul picture, understand why I give scant consideration to those stories here.
 They do have Titanian scenes, but those scenes are without much OSS flavour.
 Imperial Earth is 1970s-modern and realistic, and The Sirens of Titan... well... listen to this.

 The atmosphere of Titan is like the atmosphere outside the back door of an Earthling bakery on a spring morning.

 Titan has a natural chemical furnace at its core that maintains a uniform air temperature of sixty-seven degrees Fahrenheit.